 - treatments to help with quitting smoking

-Some people with a healthy body weight may be able to feel a pulse in their stomach.
-This symptom is often harmless, especially in those without any cardiovascular problems.
+Feeling a pulse in the stomach is often no cause for concern, especially in those without any cardiovascular problems.

 However, feeling a pulse in the stomach could indicate an abdominal aortic aneurysm.
 People should see a doctor if they are concerned about their risks, especially because this condition often causes no symptoms.

-Having regular medical check-ups is vital for people who are at increased risk of developing aneurysms.
+Regular medical check-ups are vital for people at increased risk of developing aneurysms.